Sign In Register

 Healthcare Facilities61

-Tynan has an average annual temperature of 71°F (22°C).
+Tynan has a warm climate with an average annual temperature of 71°F (22°C).
 Winters average 55°F in January while summers reach 84°F in July.
-Annual precipitation is 27.5 inches.
-The area enjoys 312 sunny days per year.
+The area gets 312 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 27.5 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 153 feet.

 Temperature